Why I love cats, why you need one and why you’re missing out if you hate them.

 I’m excited to adopt more cats and make a career out of bringing awareness to strays and how we as a community need to look out for them.
 They weren’t just brought here magically, even if they were, we need to help those that can’t help themselves.
 We have a responsibility to give back.

 If you looked at cats with a side eye before, please try to give them a chance like I did.
-You will fall in love instantly, you just have to find the right one.
+You will fall in love instantly, you just have to find the right one, or they will find you.

 Shelters have really beautiful dogs and cats who are looking for only love and care!
 Don’t forget them.